felcard/fe-nc-games-project/README.md

 The app app was developed under node version v19.0.0

-### App browser routes
+## App browser routes

 **/** --> will display all reviews

-**/reviews** --> will display all reviews **/reviews/:review_id** --> will diplay an individual review with related comments **reviews/:review_id/comments** --> will bring up a form to post a comment on the selected review **reviews/categories/:category** --> will display reviews according to the specified category
+**/reviews** --> will display all reviews

+**/reviews/:review_id** --> will diplay an individual review with related comments

+**reviews/:review_id/comments** --> will bring up a form to post a comment on the selected review

+**reviews/categories/:category** --> will display reviews according to the specified category

-Thanks for coming by and stayed tuned for future improvements and enhancements.
+Thanks for visiting and stayed tuned for future improvements and enhancements.